 Statements like that make it sound like washing a garment is the thing that makes it wear out.
 And while, yes, washing a DWR-treated garment will slightly degrade the DWR, in almost all cases, DWR performance will improve when you remove dirt / grime from the DWR surface by washing the garment.

-We also have a ton of great products that are designed specifically for washing these types of apparel that we didn’t have decades ago, which makes the process much easier and stress-free.
+There are also a ton of great cleaning products that are designed specifically for washing these types of apparel that we didn’t have decades ago, which makes the process much easier and stress-free.

 Washing Laminated Waterproof Shells and Soft Shells